cidrbl0ck/plugin-credenital-awx-github/README.md

 ## RPM Installations
 For those who are using the RPM install versus the containerized, You need to activate your default Python virtual environment, and install the plugin module there, then use awx-manage to add the new type and finally restart the Controller services.
+Make sure to perform these steps on all Automation Controller hosts you have.
+If you install the plugin on only one, you will receive 'Internal server Errors' in the browser and tower.log will return python exceptions for 'KeyError': 'github_app_plugin'.
+Ask me how I know ;)

 ```shell
 cd /var/lib/awx/venv/awx
 source /var/lib/awx/venv/awx/bin/activate